Lolli-AK/PersonalPortfolio/PRD.md

 # Product Requirements Document - The Alcove Portfolio

 ## Project Overview
-The Alcove is a modern personal portfolio website featuring advanced animations, interactive design elements, and a fully functional contact system.
-The site showcases projects, personal information, and provides visitor engagement through a contact form with database storage and email notifications.
+The Alcove is a modern personal portfolio website featuring animations, interactive design elements, and a contact system.
+The site showcases projects, personal information, and a contact form with database storage and email notifications.

 ## Technology Stack
 - **Frontend**: React 18 + TypeScript + Vite